ethan-mccarthy/scrnahelper/README.md

 # scrnahelper
-I've written a few functions that help me look through scRNA-seq data so I've included them here!
+I've written a few functions that help me look through scRNA-seq data while working with Seurat!

 ## How to install
 The easiest way to install the scrnahelper package is using the devtools package (which you can install using the following):